SWI-Prolog/rclswi/README.md

     D = ...

-## Spinning
+### Spinning

-At this moment, ros_wait/3 takes a list   of waitable objects and waits, optionally with a timeout, for any  of   these  objects to become ready, returning a list of ready objects.
-There   is  no Prolog reprentation of ROS wait sets.
+At the lowest level, spinning is based  on ros_wait/3 which takes a list of waitable objects and waits, optionally  with   a  timeout, for any of these objects to become ready, returning a list of ready objects.

 ## High level API